 Biniazan hoped that the indictment would provide closure to the abused victims as they continuously suffered emotional harm and were threatened not to come forward.

 The court documents offer more detail about the indictment, revealing that the doctor took advantage of a young patient’s mental incapacity and abused her during visitations.

 Although the indictment does not mention details about the child abuse, both the victims accused the doctor of abusing them during an invasive physical exam.

 Dr. Daniel N. Davidow graduated from Georgia Regents University medical school and served as a medical director at the Cumberland Hospital for over 20 years.

 Cumberland Hospital fired him in 2020 after a CBS 6 investigative report accused him of sexual and child abuse.

 According to the Virginia State Police spokesperson, the police have Dr. Davidow in their custody without bond as he faces two counts of aggravated sexual battery and object sexual penetration; both considered a felony under the state’s criminal law.

-The chief clinical officer for the Virginia Department of Behavioral Health and Developmental Services had previously filed a complaint against Dr. Davidow and stated that he should lose his license for such malicious acts.
+The Virginia Department of Behavioral Health and Developmental Services chief clinical officer had previously filed a complaint against Dr. Davidow and stated that he should lose his license for such malicious acts.

 In the past two years, 47 former patients filed a lawsuit against Universal Health Services (parent company of Cumberland Hospital) and the hospital members seeking $388 million in damages.